 3. Utilize the internet to find a psychiatrist or psychiatric nurse practitioner in your area.
 You may want to try: https://www.psychologytoday.com/us.

-Can the student come back to campus without the completion of the form?
+Can the student come back to campus without being cleared by a medical professional?

-No. The student is not authorized to return to campus, nor can they attend Randolph-Macon sponsored events or activities until they have been evaluated by a psychiatrist, psychiatric nurse practitioner or other licensed mental health professional, been cleared to return, and has met with the Dean of Students or designee.
+No. The student is not authorized to return to campus, nor can they attend Randolph-Macon sponsored events or activities until they have been evaluated by a psychiatrist, psychiatric nurse practitioner or other licensed mental health professional, and been cleared to return.
+The Dean of Students or designee will also meet with the student to discuss supports.
 If the student needs to come back to campus to retrieve items or see faculty, they need to first contact the Dean of Students at 804-752-7266 or deanofstudents@rmc.edu to make appropriate arrangements in advance.

 How long can the student be away from campus?